The ghost algebra and the dilute ghost algebra: Loop models

 Hence we must have

 or

 for some $\rho \in \C$.

-If $c_1=0$, but $c_i \neq 0$ for some $i \in \{2,3,4\}$, then setting the coefficients of the diagrams \eqref{eq:densediags} to zero analogously implies that \eqref{eq:c1c3eqc2c4} or \eqref{eq:c1c3NEQc2c4} must hold.
+If $c_1=0$, but $c_i \neq 0$ for some $i \in \{2,3,4\}$, then setting the coefficients of all four diagrams from \eqref{eq:densediags} to zero analogously implies that \eqref{eq:c1c3eqc2c4} or \eqref{eq:c1c3NEQc2c4} must hold.
 If $c_i = 0$ for all $i$, both are true.
 Applying either of \eqref{eq:c1c3eqc2c4} and \eqref{eq:c1c3NEQc2c4} is sufficient for the coefficients of all diagrams to be zero, and after some rescaling, this yields the two solutions from the theorem. \end{proof}